srnichols/StampsPattern/DOCUMENTATION_UPDATE_SUMMARY.md

 ---

 **Next Steps:** Your documentation is complete and ready for deployment.
-Use the enhanced PowerShell deployment script (`deploy-stamps-enhanced.ps1`) for new implementations.
+Use the PowerShell deployment script (`deploy-stamps.ps1`) for new implementations.